 After the build completes, you will find a NuGet package in the output directory.
 This package is ready to be deployed with Octopus.
 See Package Deployments.

 .nuspec file describes the contents of your NuGet package.
-If you don't provide one, OctoPack will create one by guessing some of the settings from your project.
 You can provide your own simple

 .nuspec file needs to be in the same directory as your